ploidyverse/ploidyverseVcf/inst/doc/ploidyverse_VCF_specification.md

 [`VariantAnnotation`](https://doi.org/doi:10.18129/B9.bioc.VariantAnnotation)
 package, from the Bioconductor collection of R packages, implements flexible S4 classes for storing any or all data from a VCF file within an R object, and has functions for reading and writing VCF files.
-The `ploidyverseClasses` R package extends `VariantAnnotation` and is designed to assist package developers and users with meeting the ploidyverse VCF guidelines.
+The `ploidyverseVcf` R package extends `VariantAnnotation` and is designed to assist package developers and users with meeting the ploidyverse VCF guidelines.